pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

 In some countries it may not be possible to accurately produce these images with sunlight.
 This could be due to air polution (or lack of), temperature, humidity, latitude, and atomospheric conditions.
-In Australia I was unable to use sunlight to create this profile, and had to use a set of colour balanced bulbs with the same box setup to create this.
+For example, in Australia, one might be unable to use sunlight to create this profile, and would have to use a set of color balanced bulbs with the same box setup to create this.

 ### Shooting outdoor